How blood transfusions are done

 Plasma, platelets, and blood type

 For platelet and cryoprecipitate transfusions, matching the blood type of the donor to the recipient is usually not critical, but labs still try to match them.
-This may become important for patients who have already had many transfusions or who have had transfusion reactions in the past.
+This may become important for patients who have already had many transfusions or who have reacted to transfusions in the past.

 Antibodies and cross-matching

-After blood is typed, a test called an antibody screen is done to see if a patient’s plasma contains other antibodies besides those against A, B, and Rh.
+After blood is typed, a test called an antibody screen is done to see if a patient’s plasma contains other antibodies (AN-tih-bah-dees) besides those against A, B, and Rh.
+(Antibodies are made by the body in response to antigens.)
 If there are extra antibodies, the cross-matching may take longer.
 This is because some units of donor blood may not fully match the recipient’s, even though they have the same ABO and Rh types.

-Before a person can get a transfusion of red blood cells, one more lab test called a cross-match must be done to make sure that the donor blood is compatible with the recipient’s.
+Before a person can get a transfusion of red blood cells, another lab test called a cross-match must be done to make sure that the donor blood is compatible with the recipient’s.

-A unit of the proper ABO and Rh type is selected, and a drop of donor blood is mixed with a drop of plasma from the patient.
+A unit of the right ABO and Rh type blood is selected, and a drop of donor red cells from the unit is mixed with a drop of plasma from the patient.
 The mixture is watched to see if the patient’s plasma causes the donor blood cells to clump.
 This may happen if the patient has extra antibodies to a protein in the donor unit.
 If there are no problems (no clumping), a cross-match takes about 30 minutes.

 The transfusion process

 Most blood transfusions are given in the hospital or in outpatient clinics.
 Acetaminophen (Tylenol®) and diphenhydramine (Benadryl®) are often given before a transfusion to help reduce the symptoms of minor transfusion reactions.

 Red blood cell transfusions are usually started at a slow rate while the patient is watched closely for the signs and symptoms of a transfusion reaction.